 Zwicky Transient Facility

 The most successful Palomar initiative in the past few years is the Palomar Transient Factory (PTF).
 PTF teams all the telescopes at Palomar in a unique way to detect and measure "transient" (varying) sources in the sky.
 Over the past several years PTF has been extraordinarily successful in finding large numbers of new transient sources such as hyperluminous supernova, the nearest Type 1a supernova seen in decades, and an outbursting protostar in a nearby star-forming region.

 To build on these successes, Caltech is leading the planning for a follow-on activity called the Zwicky Transient Facility (ZTF), named for the prolific Caltech/Palomar astronomer Fritz Zwicky.
-The key step for ZTF is the development of a new wide-field camera for the PTF discovery machine, the Palomar Samuel Oschin 48-inch Telescope (P48).
+The key step for ZTF is the development of a new wide-field camera for the PTF discovery machine, the 48-inch (1.2-meter) Samuel Oschin Telescope (P48).
 In the early design phase, a donor-recognition opportunity exists to support the development of this new wide-field camera at the heart of ZTF.